 Power in-game or loyalty balances and automated distribution.
 You create and

-fund wallets for players or reward recipients, credit and debit balances via
+fund wallets for players or reward recipients.
+You credit and debit balances

-your logic, and run batch payouts or airdrops without each user managing
+using your logic, then run batch payouts or airdrops without each user

 Account types